A resultant for Hensel's Lemma

 \begin{footnotesize}

 \bq Let $R$ be a complete discrete valuation ring with maximal ideal generated by $\pi$.
-Let $f(X)\in R[X]$ be a monic polynomial.
-Suppose given a factorisation of $f(X)$ modulo $\pi^s$ into several factors.
-Under certain assumptions we lift it to a true factorisation of $f(X)$ in $R[X]$.
+Let $f(X)\in R[X]$ be a monic polynomial with nonzero discriminant $\Delta(f)$.
+Let $s \ge \val_\pi(\Delta(f)) + 1$.
+Suppose given a factorisation of $f(X)$ in $(R/\pi^s R)[X]$ into several factors, not necessarily coprime in $(R/\pi R)[X]$.
+We lift it uniquely to a factorisation of $f(X)$ in $R[X]$.
 This generalises the Hensel-Rychl\'ik Lemma, which covers the case of two factors.
 We work directly with lifts of factorisations into several factors and avoid having to iterate factorisations into two factors.
-For this purpose we define a resultant for several polynomials in one variable as a determinant of a certain matrix. \eq
+For this purpose we define a resultant for several polynomials in one variable as determinant of a generalised Sylvester matrix. \eq

 {\fnsymbol{footnote}}

 {\arabic{footnote}}

 \parskip0.0ex